 Piqué is a heavy cotton material woven in corded or figured effects.
-The goods are used for such purposes as ladies’ tailor-made suits, vesting’s, shirt fronts, cravats, bedspreads, and the like.
-It was originally woven in diamond-shaped designs to imitate quilting.
+The goods for purposes such as ladies’ tailor-made suits, vesting’s, shirt fronts, cravats, bedspreads, and the like.
+It was initially woven in diamond-shaped designs to imitate quilting.
 The name is French for quilting.
-The plainest and most common fabrics of piqué are those in which the pattern consists of straight cords extending across the cloth in the direction of the weft.
+The plain and most common fabrics of piqué are those in which the pattern consists of straight cords extending across the cloth in the direction of the weft.